player-03/vertex-data/README.md

 If you work directly with OpenGL, Stage3D, or Tilesheet, you may be familiar with the need for [interleaved vertex data](http://iphonedevelopment.blogspot.com/2009/06/opengl-es-from-ground-up-part-8.html).
 For instance, Tilesheet "[expects a repeating set of three values: the X and Y coordinates, followed by the tileID that should be rendered](http://www.openfl.org/documentation/api/openfl/display/Tilesheet.html#drawTiles)."

-It can be annoying to manage that sort of array, especially seeing as the array may repeat after four, five, or even eleven values, depending on your use case.
-With all eleven attributes defined, the pattern is `[x, y, tileID, a, b, c, d, red, green, blue, alpha, x, y, tileID, a, b, c, d, red, green, blue, alpha, ...]`.
+That's simple enough, but depending on your use case the array may repeat after four, five, or even eleven values.
+At eleven, the pattern is `[x, y, tileID, a, b, c, d, red, green, blue, alpha, x, y, tileID, a, b, c, d, red, green, blue, alpha, ...]`.
 Updating all that is [as tricky as it sounds](https://github.com/matthewswallace/openfl-tilelayer/blob/master/haxelib/aze/display/TileLayer.hx#L131).

-This library is designed to make it easier to modify this sort of array.
+This library is designed to help.
 Here's how you'd deal with the three-attribute case:

     class MyTile extends Vertex {
         public var position:Attribute2;